exclusive: listen to the first track from peaches’ all-female remix record

 You know what, I would have said that probably three months ago, but now I've seen how comical someone like Donald Trump is and it's actually helping him gain popularity, because he's so ridiculous, but that's a different kind of funny.
 I feel that a political message can go down a lot easier, and people will feel less threatened if you let people smile with it, and let them know it's not terrifying.

-A lot of the people in the video for Rub, their bodies aren't often fetishised in mainstream music videos.
+A lot of the people in the video for "Rub" have bodies aren't often fetishized in mainstream music videos.
 It seems really political, but as you said earlier, it shouldn't be.

-Actually there is one who has been fetishised in videos, Malice -- she's the one on the stripper pole, she brought her own pole -- and I see her in a lot of crap videos too, I don't like the way they portray her.
-And then there's someone like Danni Daniels, who's a transgender woman, the one who's dick slapping me in the face, who does porn -- I wanted to represent her in a different way, that's more graceful.
+Actually there is one who has been fetishized in videos, Malice -- she's the one on the stripper pole, she brought her own pole -- and I see her in a lot of crap videos too, I don't like the way they portray her.
+And then there's someone like Danni Daniels, who's a transgender woman, the one whose dick is slapping me in the face, who does porn -- I wanted to represent her in a different way that's more graceful.
 A lot of the other girls work in porn, and I wanna show them as they are.
-I made one rule for the video -- nobody is allowed to kiss.
+I made one rule for the video: nobody is allowed to kiss.

 Why were they not allowed to kiss?